Benoît Cauet

 Benoît Cauet (born 2 May 1969) is a French professional football manager and former player, who played as a midfielder.

 Playing career

 Cauet was born in Châtellerault.
 He won the Ligue 1 in 1989 and 1990 with Marseille and in 1995 with Nantes.
-He also won the Coupe de France in 1989 with Marseille and the UEFA Cup in 1998 with Internazionale F.C., as well as the Bulgarian A Professional Football Group in 2005 with CSKA Sofia.
+He also won the Coupe de France in 1989 with Marseille and the UEFA Cup in 1998 with Inter Milan, as well as the Bulgarian A Professional Football Group in 2005 with CSKA Sofia.
 He appeared in the 1998 UEFA Cup Final as a substitute.
-In spite of his qualities as a player, he was never selected for the French national team at international level.
+In spite of his qualities as a player, he was never called up to the France national team at international level.

 Style of play

 Cauet was a strong, dynamic, tenacious, and hard-working two-way midfielder, with a solid technique, who was known for his combative playing style and movement off the ball, as well as his ability to link-up with other midfielders and start attacking plays.
 Usually a defensive or central midfielder, he was regarded for his tactical intelligence and qualities as a ball-winner, although he was also capable of playing on the left flank, as well as in a more offensive midfield role.